-The province of Kerola has not turned out to be our favourite, although from a distance its looks great, massive palm groves some long beaches, massive river estuaries, there is potential.
-The only problem once you walk into the plantation, there is no space.
-For the entire province there are wall to wall villages.
+The province of Kerola has not turned out to be our favourite, although from a distance it looks great, massive palm groves, long beaches and massive river estuaries, there is potential.
+The only problem once you walk into the plantation is that there is no space, for the entire province there are wall to wall villages.
 Nearly every piece of land has some structure on it.
-We have met some really brilliant people in this province, but as a whole we all have found it very unfriendly and not at all geared for tourists, mainly because of attitude of the locals, who on top of this believe and constantly tell us that ‘Kerola is gods country” They could not be further from the truth, we have found it to be a bit of hell.
+We have met some really brilliant people in this province, but as a whole we all have found it very unfriendly and not at all geared for tourists, mainly because of attitude of the locals, who on top of this believe and constantly tell us that ‘Kerola is God’s country”, they could not be further from the truth, we have found it to be a bit of hell.

-You wonder to yourself why the hell we have to pack up everything at midnight and move 2-3 km down the beach front what reason.
-(Beware don’t try reason as there is no reason).
-Then you are summoned to the big dude in the jeep and its begins in earnest now.
-Passports, Visas address phone numbers.
-Finally you are escorted to a new spot in the dark and told you can sleep here its safe from the poor marauding villagers who will rob you in the evening while you sleep.
+You wonder to yourself why the hell we have to pack up everything at midnight and move 2-3 km down the beach front what reason (beware don’t try reason as there is no reason).
+Then you are summoned to the big dude in the jeep and it begins in earnest now.
+Passports, Visas, addresses and phone numbers.
+Finally we are escorted to a new spot in the dark and told we can sleep here it’s safe from the poor marauding villagers who will rob you in the evening while you sleep.